 Fortunately, the way to answer this question is straightforward-it simply requires reading Agency Rule 1 as a whole rather than reading its subparts in isolation from each other.
 See Appellant Br. at 14-15 (citing cases).
-And when that is done, paragraph (i), through its incorporation of Civil Rule 6, supplies the missing information and indicates clearly that paragraph 1(b)(2) may be tolled on a showing of excusable neglect.
+Read in that way, paragraph (i), through its incorporation of Civil Rule 6, supplies the missing information and indicates clearly that paragraph 1(b)(2) may be tolled on a showing of excusable neglect.2

-In sum, the plain text of Agency Review Rule 1, when read as a cohesive whole, allows tolling of the petition for review deadline for excusable neglect and, contrary to DFS's contentions, there is nothing in the text of paragraph 1(b)(2) to the contrary.
-Nor is Civil Rule 6(b) "inconsistent with" Agency Rule 1(b)(2), as explained below.
+In sum, the plain text of Agency Rule 1, when read as a cohesive whole, allows tolling of the petition for review deadline for excusable neglect and, contrary to DFS's contentions, there is nothing in the text of paragraph 1(b)(2) to

-&lt;sup>1 Even looking at paragraphs 1(b)(2) and (e)(3) in isolation from the rest of Agency Rule 1, as DFS does, fails to support the inference that 1(b)(2) was meant to implicitly preclude tolling for excusable neglect.
-This is because paragraph (e)(3) also is silent as to excusable neglect, but instead merely allows for the possibility of tolling for good cause, which DFS acknowledges "is not strictly identical to 'excusable neglect'" but instead at best a "cousin[]" of it.
+2 Even looking at paragraphs 1(b)(2) and (e)(3) in isolation from the rest of Agency Rule 1, as DFS does, fails to support the inference that 1(b)(2) was meant to implicitly preclude tolling for excusable neglect.
+This is because paragraph (e)(3) also is silent as to excusable neglect, but instead merely allows for the possibility of tolling for good cause, which DFS acknowledges "is not strictly identical to 'excusable neglect" but instead at best a "cousin[]" of it.
 See Appellee Br. at 16-17.